Aashish2109/XENONPROJECT/README.md

 For running the server folder you have to again run the "npm install" commnad in the command prompt

-The client folder consists of home,contact us,login,sign up and logout routes
+The client folder consists of home,contact us,login,sign up and logout routes For the client side I have used React JS library which make the user experience smooth.
+For the backend I have the Express JS server and also implemented the authentication for the same.
+The database used for this projecy is MongoDB.
+The database design is also created by me at my own.

 (i) Home Route
 <img width="949" alt="First" src="https://github.com/Aashish2109/XENONPROJECT/assets/99539876/1df112bb-1b1f-45a8-809b-bf390448f02e">